TraGicCode/tragiccode-azure_key_vault/README.md

 KeyVault secret names can only contain the characters `0-9`, `a-z`, `A-Z`, and `-`.

-When relying on automatic parameter lookup, this is almost always going to contain the module delimiter (`::`) or underscores.
+When relying on automatic parameter lookup (APL), this is almost always going to contain the module delimiter (`::`) or underscores.

 This module will automatically convert the variable name to a valid value by replacing every invalid character with the `key_replacement_token` value, which defaults to `-`.